 Until the U.S. Court of Appeals for Veterans Claims (CAVC) was created in 1988, there was no judicial review of veterans benefits decisions; the BVA had the last word.
-The Court was created by Congress in the Veterans' Judicial Review Act of 1988.
+The court was created by Congress in the Veterans' Judicial Review Act of 1988.

 Once a claim reaches the CAVC, which is a federal court, the process is no longer non-adversarial.
-In cases appealed to the CAVC, the claimant is opposed by lawyers from the VA's Office of General Counsel, so it is an especially good idea for veterans to obtain attorney representation before heading to the Court.
+In cases appealed to the CAVC, the claimant is opposed by lawyers from the VA's Office of General Counsel, so it is an especially good idea for veterans to obtain attorney representation when they appeal to the court.